f1tzpatrick/devup-2022/devup.md

 APIM tiers:
-- consumption based, cheapest but w/ least admin capability
+- consumption based - Has an SLA, no cap, $0.035 / 10k requests
-- developer based
+- developer based - No SLA, All features, 500r/s, $50/month
-- standard and higher have throtteling, scale-ability, private networking, etc
+- standard and higher have an SLA, All features, higher caps and higher prices

 How to auth:
 - Create "Subscription Key"s for your API products in APIM